|

 area has 3 restaurants,one at base station and one on either side.
 The one on the Cairnwell side gives you a good view of

-and most people will stay in Braemar or Blairgowrie.
-A place we stay every now and again is Dalmunzie house hotel ten minutes
+accomodation and most people will stay in Braemar or Blairgowrie.
+A place we stay every now and again is Dalmunzie house hotel

-drive south from Glenshee.It is not cheap but it is a nice place to go for a treat.It even has its own golf course although
+ten minutes drive south from Glenshee.It is not cheap but it is a nice place to go for a treat.It even has its own golf course

-you dont want to be seeing any green in the winter!
-Glenshee does not hold the snow as well as Cairngorm or Nevis range
+although you dont want to be seeing any green in the winter!
+Glenshee does not hold the snow as well as Cairngorm or

-and is usually closed at end of season a few weeks before the other two.Winds also effect the uplift here like all the Scottish
+Nevis range and is usually closed at end of season a few weeks before the other two.Winds also effect the uplift here like

 GLENSHEE SKI CENTRE